redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-2/README.md

 Here are steps to configure DNS and generate the ***admin-training-2*** snapshot, image, and template.

-You can use these steps to:
+You can:
-- Run the pre-configured DNS Docker image from GCR
+- Use the pre-configured DNS Docker image from GCR
-- Re-configure the DNS Docker image
+- Re-configure the DNS Docker image.
-- Configure a new DNS server from scratch using the vanilla DNS server.

 ## Create the new VM